ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

 .. _UsingROS2LaunchForLargeProjects:

-Using ROS2 Launch for large projects
+Using ROS2 launch for large projects
 ====================================

 **Goal:** Learn best practices of managing large projects using ROS 2 launch files